richafnu/Viva/Viva/glint/reports/manager-report.md

    :::image type="content" source="../../media/glint/reports/manager-report-select-filter.png" alt-text="Screenshot of the Select Filter Type button.":::

-4. After selecting **Managers** or **Respondents**, a new dropdown menu displays all attributes sent to Glint in your employee attribute data file.
+4. After a user selects **Managers** or **Respondents**, a new dropdown menu displays all attributes sent to Viva Glint in your employee attribute data file.
 Choose the attribute you want to study.
 As appropriate, more dropdown menus become available to drill down the desired attribute even further.

 5. Use the **Close Filter X** to remove the top section from your screen.